Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 • Polysorbate 20.
 This is a non-toxic emulsifier that is added to many water-based cosmetics and skincare products.

 • Citric acid.
-This natural preservative is extremely common and is broadly safe, though has been known to cause irritation to some very sensitive people.
+This natural preservative is extremely common and is safe, especially in the minuscule quantities it’s used here.

 • Sucralose.
-This common artificial sweetener is essentially a form of sugar.
-That means it’s another risk for yeast infections if you’re prone to such things.
+This common artificial sweetener is essentially a form of sugar, helping to give this coffee caramel flavored lube its taste.
+It could be another potential risk for yeast infections if you’re prone to them.
+However, it’s also used in tiny quantities here.

 So what’s the verdict?
-There’s nothing in here that makes me go “oh hell no!” off the bat, but I’d recommend exercising caution if you have allergies, sensitivities, or are prone to infections.
+There’s nothing in this coffee caramel flavored lube that makes me go “oh hell no!” off the bat, but I’d recommend exercising caution if you have allergies, sensitivities, or are prone to infections.

 To be fair, the bottle does specify that the lube is for external use only.
-For that reason, I recommend keeping it for oral sex only, and keeping it away from any internal areas.
-If you’re using it for oral, take a minute to rinse off before doing any penetrative play.
+For that reason, I recommend keeping it for oral sex or external hand sex only, and keeping it away from any internal areas.
 Switch to a gentle water-based lube for anything involving penetration.

 Lovehoney Caramel Latte lube

-By the way: this lube is also completely vegan-friendly, as it contains no animal-derived or animal-tested ingredients.
+By the way: this lube is also vegan, containing no animal-derived or animal-tested ingredients.

 How Does It Taste?

-I wasn’t at all convinced I’d like caramel latte flavoured lube, and I confess I rolled my eyes at the concept.
+I wasn’t at all convinced I’d like caramel and coffee flavored lube, and I confess I rolled my eyes at the concept.
 Admittedly, I’m kinda against flavoured lube on principle.
-I don’t generally get on well with anything with artificial flavourings and I find a lot of fruity lubes are either too sickly sweet or just taste like chemicals.
+I don’t generally get on well with anything with artificial flavourings and I find a lot of fruity flavored lubes are either too sickly sweet or just taste like chemicals.

 But this one was a not-unpleasant surprise, considering my low expectations.
 It’s sweet but not overly sickly, and you only need a little bit to get the flavour.
 It also actually tastes like caramel and coffee.
 Kind of.